Our verdict

 This means that despite growing some millimeters in the heel, the Nano still remains a fairly low-to-the-ground shoe.

-But as you can see from our findings above, it appears to be a little taller than that (8.7 mm).
+You can see from our findings above, that it appears to be 8.7 mm tall.
 The most grounded cross-trainers tend to have a 4-mm drop.

 Disclaimer: The insole is always included in our stack measurements.
 In the Reebok Nano X2, it is 3.5 mm thick, which is the average for training shoes.